Is Tai Lopez a scammer?

 - We buy more from those we like

-- We buy more products that those we like and also buy
+- We buy more products that people we like also buy

 In vulgar language, we could call the second part the “rub-off effect”.